18F/hub/_pages/standards/Slack.md

 #### Teammates from the United States Digital Service (USDS)

 One of our biggest collaborators is the USDS.
 You may see channels that end with `-usds` — members of the USDS across government are in these channels.
-In order to keep the signal to noise ratio high, please keep discussion focused on the project or task at hand in each channel.

 #### The public